-Nestled in the heart of the Glacier National Park region, Whitefish provides endless opportunities to explore the fall colors in the millions of acres of protected lands.
+Nestled in the heart of the Glacier National Park region, Whitefish provides endless opportunities to explore in millions of acres of protected lands.
 Whether you want to get off the beaten path by foot, bike or horseback, or choose to simply stroll through downtown, there is a perfect day of discoveries waiting for you.

-Pure bliss for mountain bikers, the Whitefish Trail starts only two miles from downtown Whitefish and offers 42 miles of flowy intermediate singletrack perfect for all ages and skill abilities.
-The changing larch trees provide the backdrop and strategically placed benches give well-deserved rest stops with unbeatable views.
+Pure bliss for mountain bikers, the Whitefish Trail starts only two miles from downtown Whitefish and offers 47 miles of flowy intermediate singletrack perfect for all ages and skill abilities.
+Stop in one of the local bike shops for the beta on which sections of trail are riding best.

 Drink the Scenery

 Often referred to as “Montana Gold,” huckleberries are a prized local wild berry, and can be found in everything from ice cream and pie, to elaborate sauces, gourmet meals, and even beer and cocktails.
-Whitefish is home to two micro-breweries and a micro-distillery that all use locally-sourced ingredients, especially the huckleberry.
+Whitefish is home to a micro-brewery, a micro-distillery and a small winery that all use locally-sourced ingredients, especially the huckleberry.

-Don’t Miss: Unwind at the Great Northern Brewing Company, which features the signature favorite brew Huckleberry Wheat.
-Spotted Bear Spirits makes use of seasonal organic produce to compliment its house-made syrups and vodka, and Bonsai Brewing Project uses Montana-grown barley and even gathers spruce tips for the Spruce Tip Porter, and Unleashed: A Winery has a tasting room that offers locally-crafted wines.
+Don’t Miss: Spotted Bear Spirits makes use of seasonal organic produce to compliment its house-made syrups and vodka, Bonsai Brewing Project uses Montana-grown barley and even gathers spruce tips for the Spruce Tip Porter, and Unleashed: A Winery has a tasting room that offers locally-crafted wines.

 Take in the Culture and Nightlife

 Get a dose of culture with live music, theatre, and signature events.
-The Whitefish Theatre Company kicks off its top-notch season in September, and the Glacier Symphony and Chorale has regular performances year-round.
+The Whitefish Theatre Company runs its top-notch season through the spring, and the Glacier Symphony and Chorale has regular performances year-round.
 From acoustic guitar at a wine bar to a national touring DJ to dance the night away, live music can be found most nights of the week to finish off your perfect day in Whitefish.

-Don’t Miss: Sip local craft cocktails and sample some shared plates while listening to live music every Friday and Saturday night in the lounge at Tupelo Grille.
+Don’t Miss: Sip local craft cocktails and sample some shared plates while listening to live music in the lounge at Tupelo Grille.